-Watford and Dyche parted company in 2012 and the Englishman then spent a spell working with the England under-21 side as part of the staff put together by Stuart Pearce, who was a former playing colleague at Forest.
+Watford and Dyche parted company in 2012 and the Englishman then spent a spell working with the England Under-21 side as part of the staff put together by Stuart Pearce, a former playing colleague at Forest.

-Burnley announced Dyche as their manager in October 2012 and he guided the club to second in the 2013/14 Championship season to automatically promote the Clarets to the Premier League.
+Burnley announced Dyche as their manager in October 2012 and he guided the club to a second-place finish in the 2013/14 Championship, securing automatic promotion to the Premier League.

-Dyche was unable to keep the Clarets in the top-flight, but he guided the club to an immediate Premier League return after lifting the Championship trophy in the 2015/16 campaign.
+Dyche was unable to keep the Clarets in the top flight but he guided them to an immediate Premier League return, lifting the Championship trophy in 2015/16.

 Burnley came 16th in the top tier the following season and were then seventh in 2017/18 - their best-ever Premier League finish.

 Dyche preserved the Clarets' Premier League status with 15th, 10th and 17th-placed finishes and twice won the Barclays Manager of the Month award.